morehax/haxinator/README.md

 - **OpenVPN Support**: Traditional VPN when you need it
 - **WiFi & AP**: Connect to networks or create your own
 - **Bluetooth Serial**: Easy serial access with auto-pairing

+## Typical Use Cases

+You're at your hotel, just got in the room.
+You start connecting your devices to the hotel wifi network, but qiuckly get a message that there is a 2 device limit.
+You have 14 devices.
+Fear not, Haxinator to the rescue.
+By adding another wifi dongle to the haxinator you can connect to the hotel network with one wifi interface, and set up a wifi hotspot on the other interface.
+NetworkManager will handle all the routing and allow all your 14 devices to connect to your local hotspot, and then apear to the hotel network as a single "device".
+Victory!

+You're at the airport, and you need to get internet access for something urgent.
+There's a captive portal network which allows DNS or ICMP outbound traffic.
+Nuf said.

 ## Quick Start